APA reference page

 APA reference page example

-Creating references in APA style
+Creating references in APA format

 Each reference must be structured according to the rules for that source type.
 These rules vary between books, journal articles, internet articles and more.
 APA references can be created either manually or by using our APA Citation Generator, which can retrieve all information automatically based on the website URL, journal DOI or book ISBN.